massbitprotocol/helloworld-rust-project/README.md

 ## Demo

-You will run 5 different nodes in 5 different terminals.
+You will run 5 different nodes in 5 different terminals with different ports.
 You will do send a POST/GET transaction to one of the nodes and the node will boradcast the transaction to other nodes which will print out the log of the transaction in its stdout.

 # You will do query